All Episodes

 That is so great.

-Do you happen to know what it is about history or about the Rush Revere book, Ray Pilgrims that really connected with him?
+Do you happen to know what it is about history or about the Rush Revere book, Ray Pilgrims, that really connected with him?

 You know what it is?

-Do a little market research here.
+Doing a little market research here.

-Yeah, that that that is a good question.
+Yeah, that is a good question.

-Uh, we haven't really delved into it, but my guess is the fact that you connected to it on a level that he cares about.
+We haven't really delved into it, but my guess is the fact that you connected to it on a level that he cares about.

 And so I think that educators have a hard enough time trying to connect with kids, period.